Location: Champaign, IL

 The MS in Health Technology is a one year professional program that combines human factors, engineering principles, and design.
 The objective of the program is to train health technology professionals to be able to work on interdisciplinary teams in industry and research.
 The MSHT represents a collaboration between the College of Applied Health Sciences and the Grainger College of Engineering at University of Illinois Urbana-Champaign.

 Number of degrees granted during last 3 years:

 Only for the final course offered in the summer

 Fall Admission Only.
 Applications open October 1.
 Early decision deadline is December 1.
 Final deadline is March 1.
 All applicants are considered for scholarships and fellowships

 $70 domestic students; $90 international students

 - GPA: 3.0

-- Other: GRE is required, but applications are evaluated holistically
+- Other: GRE is optional, applications are evaluated holistically

 Undergrad Degrees, Backgrounds, or Course Work Required